Jwala Gutta

 Born in Wardha to a Chinese mother and a Telugu father, she began playing badminton at a young age.
 A fourteen-time National Champion, Gutta played with Shruti Kurien earlier in her career, but found greater international success with Ashwini Ponnappa.
 The pair consistently figured among the top-twenty in the BWF World Ranking reaching as high as no. 10 in 2015.
-Gutta is the first badminton player of Indian to qualify for two events in the Olympics–women's doubles with Ponnappa and mixed doubles with V. Diju at London.
+Gutta is the first badminton player of Indian origin to qualify for two events in the Olympics–women's doubles with Ponnappa and mixed doubles with V. Diju at London.
 Gutta is known for her skilled left-handed stroke-play and is one of the very few doubles players to use a forehand service.

 Gutta has won numerous medals for Indian badminton including the bronze medal 2011 BWF World Championships in London and a gold and silver at 2010 and 2014 Commonwealth Games respectively in the women's doubles event which were the first for the country in the discipline.
-Other achievements include the historic bronze medal at the 2014 Thomas & Uber Cup held at New Delhi, a bronze medal at Badminton Asia Championships in the same year and final and semi-final appearances in many big international events most notably the finals appearance at the 2009 BWF Super Series Masters Finals, alongside Diju which was the first for the country in any discipline.
+Other achievements include the historic bronze medal at the 2014 Thomas & Uber Cup held in New Delhi, a bronze medal at Badminton Asia Championships in the same year and final and semi-final appearances in many big international events most notably the finals appearance at the 2009 BWF Super Series Masters Finals, alongside Diju which was the first for the country in any discipline.

-Gutta has been credited to have brought recognition for doubles badminton in India, first with her mixed doubles partner Diju with whom she peaked at no. 6 in 2010 becoming the first doubles partnership from the country to be ranked amongst the top-10 and later with her partnership with Ponnappa in women's doubles.
+Gutta has been credited with bringing recognition for doubles badminton in India, first with her mixed doubles partner Diju with whom she peaked at no. 6 in 2010 becoming the first doubles partnership from the country to be ranked among the top-10 and later with her partnership with Ponnappa in women's doubles matches.
 She paired with Ponappa at the Rio 2016 Olympics where the pair crashed out in the group stage with two consecutive losses at the hands of opponents from Japan and Netherlands.
 Gutta has won medals at all major international badminton tournaments and multi-sport events, except for the Olympics.

-In addition to her badminton career, Gutta has been vociferous for the issues she advocates for, ranging from fair treatment in sports, health and education, women's empowerment and gender equality.
+In addition to her badminton career, Gutta has been vocal about social issues she advocates for, ranging from fair treatment of women in sports, health and education, to women's empowerment and gender equality.

-She has been listed several times among the top most inspiring sportswomen of India.
-She was awarded the Arjuna Award, India's second highest sporting award for her achievements.
-Gutta was married to badminton player Chetan Anand from 2005-2011.
+She has been listed several times among the most inspiring sportswomen of India.
+She was awarded the Arjuna Award, India's second highest sporting award, for her achievements.
+Gutta was married to badminton player Chetan Anand from 2005 to 2011.
 She told ESPN that she was contemplating retirement, after entering negotiations for a coaching role for BAI in May 2017.